-The infamous photos depicted the girls in a variety of compromising situations.
-Girls in bikinis sharing bottles of booze with other girls, girls in risqué poses giving glimpses of their underwear and the final straw: the Fab Five posed (in uniform no less) at a Condoms to Go store holding candles that were shaped like a penis.
+The infamous photos depicted the cheer girls in a variety of compromising situations.
+These included girls in bikinis sharing bottles of booze and girls in risqué poses giving glimpses of their underwear.
+The final straw was when the "Fab Five" posed (in uniform no less) at a Condoms to Go store holding candles shaped like penises.
 One of the girls appeared to be simulating oral sex.
 The photos were posted on MySpace.

-Who's At Fault in the Texas Cheerleader Scandal?
+Who's at Fault in the Texas Cheerleader Scandal?